 How to make Savoury Xmas Treats

-Shallow fry them using butter on low heat.
-Flip the sides. (image below)
+Shallow-fry these Christmas-themed treats in butter on low heat.
+Flip the sides (image below).

 Fry them until these treats turn golden red.
 Remove them to a plate.